willard-yuan/video-text-retrieval-papers/README.md

 # Awesome Text to Video papers

-The main goal is collect classical and solid work of image retrieval in academia and industry.
+The main goal is to collect text-to-video works in academia and industry.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)